OpenVoiceOS/ovos-PHAL-plugin-hotkeys/README.md

 ## Finding keys

+A list of valid key scancodes can be found [here](http://wiki.linuxcnc.org/cgi-bin/wiki.pl?Scancodes)

-Some key presses might not be correctly detected and show up as "unknown"
+Some key presses might not be correctly detected and show up as "unknown", some devices might also emit the wrong keycodes

 In this case you can enable the `debug` flag in the config, then check the logs